 Best vegan restaurants in Miami

+What is it?
 Like an expensive steakhouse to carnivores, Plant Miami is an upscale alternative for raw vegans in search of an upscale dining experience.
 Instead of dry-aged cuts of beef, you’re getting organic ingredients that have been dehydrated and manipulated into beautiful, delicious masterpieces.
-The harvest dumplings—pillowy pockets stuffed with sweet potato and kimchi—and the live lasagna are two of the most attractive dishes on the menu.
-Equal attention is paid to the cocktail menu, which features a selection of refreshing, spirit-forward creations.

-If there was ever a restaurant to convince us we could make it as vegans, it’s Planta.
-Gluttonous pleasures like cheesy nachos, creamy pasta and truffle pizza are all on tap here and, despite their dairy-, meat- and gluten-free designation, taste better than the “real” thing.
-Hard-pressed to give up your weekly sushi habit?
-Try Planta’s veggie rolls—you won’t be disappointed.
+What is it?
+If there was ever a restaurant to convince us we could go vegan, it’s Planta.
+Gluttonous pleasures like cheesy nachos, creamy pasta and truffle pizza are all on tap here and, despite their dairy-, meat- and gluten-free designation, taste better than the “real” thing you’ll find at most restaurants.

-Vegan food shouldn’t come at the expense of mood and ambiance, and Full Bloom makes sure of that.
-Located at the water’s edge and boasting a sleek, contemporary dining room, the Miami Beach restaurant features a menu of Latin-inspired, plant-based dishes like a delightful chimichurri tempeh and Peruvian causa.
+What is it?
+Vegan food that does not come at the expense of mood and ambiance.
+With a sleek, contemporary dining room, the Miami Beach restaurant features a menu of Latin-inspired, plant-based dishes like a delightful Peruvian causa.

-It might look like a modern, dressed-up version of Chipotle or other fast-casual joints but GLAM is more than a quick, cheap plate to eat.
-You’ll find vegan starters like watermelon ceviche and an elaborate cheese platter, plus burgers, flatbreads and pasta done up to sit-down restaurant standards at nearly fast-food prices.
+What is it?
+It might look like a modern, dressed-up version of Chipotle or other fast-casual joints but GLAM is more than a quick, cheap place to eat.
+You’ll find vegan starters like watermelon ceviche and an elaborate cheese platter, plus burgers, flatbreads and pasta done up to sit-down restaurant standards.

-As low-key as it gets at the posh 1 Hotel, the property’s fast-casual restaurant is a chill spot to grab a salad, a bowl of zoodles or a rice-paper veggie wrap.
-It’s the kind of light, flavorful fare that pairs well with a day by the pool, which you’ll find just around the bend from the trendy vegan eatery.
+What is it?
+About as low-key as it gets at the posh 1 Hotel, the property’s fast-casual restaurant is a chill spot to grab a salad, a bowl of zoodles (that’s zucchini noodles, in case you’re confused) or a rice-paper veggie wrap.
+It’s the kind of light, flavorful fare that pairs well with a day by the pool, which you can find on 1 Hotel’s rooftop.

-This vegan food joint satisfies your craving for barbecue ribs and pulled pork just like Abuela used to make.
-Throw in a side of rice and you’ll hardly miss the meat in your favorite Caribbean dishes.
+What is it?
+Vegan food to satisfy your craving for ribs and pulled pork and more of your favorite Caribbean dishes.
 In the mood for something lighter?
 Try one of Hakin’s signature juices, available plain or boosted with superfoods.

-With locations around town and prices that hover just above $10, Choices has led the charge in making vegan food accessible.
-The menu is basic, filled with typical lunch-y items like sandwiches, salads and burgers (hold the meat, please), plus smoothies and acai bowls for a sweet treat.
+What is it?
+There used to be locations around town but now only the Coconut Grove space remains.
+You’ll still find good food and prices that hover just above $10 here.
+Choices has led the charge in making vegan food accessible.
+The menu is basic, filled with typical lunch-y items like sandwiches, salads and burgers (sans meat, obviously), plus smoothies and acai bowls for a sweet treat.